-If your pro movers are unpacking your boxes, it’s not an all-or-nothing proposition.
+If your pro movers are unpacking your boxes during move-in day, it’s not an all-or-nothing proposition.
 You might want certain items unpacked on delivery day, while leaving other boxes sealed for several days and unpack those yourself.
 Simply inform your mover about your preference to ensure the unpacking process progresses the way you like.
 Whichever method you prefer, ask your movers to place boxes in their appropriate location to ease your burden.
 You wouldn’t want to haul a heavy box labeled “kitchen” downstairs from the bedroom or vice-versa.
 Speaking of bedrooms, we recommend getting those items unpacked first so you have a comfortable area to rest and then retackle those boxes once you’re refreshed.
 The next two areas to tackle would be bathrooms (shower, anyone?) and the kitchen (moving sure works up an appetite).

 If you pursue the partial-unpack route, be careful when emptying boxes contain sharp objects.
 In the case of kitchen utensils, for example, knives or other sharp items might have shifted during transit.
 Wear gloves while unpacking these items to avoid punctures or cuts.
 Also be aware “unpacking” as performed by interstate movers is defined as emptying a box’s contents, placing the items on the closest flat surface and removing packing paper and boxes.
 Omitted from this service would be the added step of placing your possessions in kitchen cabinets or dresser drawers.